1754 - Operations on the Ohio River

-On July 2, Coulon de Villiers' force approached Fort Necessity using the road the Virginians had built.
-They reached the abandoned camp of Washington at Gist's settlement; and here they bivouacked, tired, and drenched all night by rain.
+On July 2, Coulon de Villiers' force approached Fort Necessity along the road the Virginians had built.
+They reached the abandoned camp at Gist's settlement and bivouacked, having been drenched all night by rain.

 At daybreak on July 3, the French and Indians marched again, and passed through the gorge of Laurel Hill.
 It rained without ceasing; but Villiers pushed his way through the dripping forest to see the place, 1 km from the road, where his brother had been killed, and where several bodies still lay unburied.
-They had learned from a deserter the position of the British, and Villiers filled the woods in front with a swarm of Indian scouts.
-The crisis was near.
+They had learned the position of the British from a deserter, and Villiers filled the woods in front with a swarm of Indian scouts.
 He formed his men in column, and ordered every officer to his place.

 Washington's men had had a full day at Fort Necessity; but they spent it less in resting from their fatigue than in strengthening their rampart with logs.
 The fort was a simple square enclosure, with a trench said by a French writer to be only knee deep.
 On the south, and partly on the west, there was an exterior embankment, which seems to have been made, like a rifle-pit, with the ditch inside.
 The Virginians had but little ammunition, and no bread whatever, living chiefly on fresh beef.
-They knew the approach of the French, who were reported to Washington as 900 strong, besides Indians.
+They knew the French were approaching, who were reported to Washington as 900 strong, besides Indians.

 Towards 11:00 a.m., a wounded sentinel came in with news that they were close at hand; and they presently appeared at the edge of the woods, yelling, and firing from such a distance that their shot fell harmless.
 Villiers had his plan.
-"We approached the English," he writes, "as near as possible, without uselessly exposing the lives of the King's subjects;" and he and his followers made their way through the forest till they came opposite the fort, where they stationed themselves on two densely wooded hills, adjacent, though separated by a small brook.
-One of these was about 100 paces from the British, and the other about 60.
+"We approached the English," he writes, "as near as possible, without uselessly exposing the lives of the King's subjects."
+The French made their way through the forest till they came opposite the fort, where they stationed themselves on two densely wooded hills, separated by a small brook.
+One of the hills was about 100 paces from the British, and the other about 60.
 Their position was such that the French and Indians, well sheltered by trees and bushes, and with the advantage of higher ground, could cross their fire upon the fort and enfilade a part of it.

-Washington reports that 12 of the Virginians were killed on the spot, and 43 wounded, while on the casualties in Mackay's company no returns appear.
+Washington reports that 12 of the Virginians were killed on the spot, and 43 wounded, while there are no returns on the casualties in Mackay's company.
 Villiers reports his own loss at only 20 in all.
 The numbers engaged are uncertain.
 The six companies of the Virginia Regiment counted 305 men and officers, and Mackay's company 100; but many were on the sick list, and some had deserted.
 About 350 may have taken part in the fight.
-On the side of the French, Villiers says that the detachment as originally formed consisted of 500 white men.
+On the French side, Villiers says that the detachment as originally formed consisted of 500 white men.
 These were increased after his arrival at Fort Duquesne, and one of the party reports that 700 marched on the expedition.
 The number of Indians joining them is not given; but as nine tribes and communities contributed to it, and as two barrels of wine were required to give the warriors a parting feast, it must have been considerable.
-White men and red, it seems clear that the French force was more than twice that of the British, while they were better posted and better sheltered, keeping all day under cover, and never showing themselves on the open meadow.
+White men and Indians, it seems clear that the French force was more than twice that of the British, while they were better posted and better sheltered, keeping all day under cover, and never showing themselves on the open meadow.
 There were no Indians with Washington.

 The defeat at Fort Necessity was doubly disastrous to the British, since it was a new step and a long one towards the ruin of their interest with the Indians; and when, in the next year, the smouldering war broke into flame, nearly all the western tribes drew their scalping-knives for France.

-Villiers went back exultant to Fort Duquesne, burning on his way the buildings of Gist's settlement and the storehouse at Redstone Creek.
-Not a British flag now waved beyond the Alleghanies.
+Villiers went back exultant to Fort Duquesne, burning the buildings of Gist's settlement and the storehouse at Redstone Creek on his way.
+Not a British flag now waved beyond the Alleghenies.